 Yes, nuts abound in Berkshire County and many are gardeners looking forward to these weekend tasks:

 n Shred fallen leaves with your mower.
 Use the leaves as mulch in flower beds, or spread the leaves over vacant areas of the vegetable garden and till them into the soil.
 Pine needles don't need to be shredded.
 They make excellent mulch for flower beds and shrub borders.
-Contrary to popular belief, pine needle mulch will not acidify soils.

 n Sow seeds of spinach now for an early spring harvest.
 The spinach may come up this fall, but will survive through winter, especially if given some protection.
 That protection could simply be a cover of snow, but we can no longer count on a persistent snow cover all winter.
 Therefore, place a floating row cover over the seeded area once night-time temperatures are consistently below freezing.